9-day break in UAE: Eid Al Fitr holiday announced for public sector employees

 The country celebrates Sheikh Zayed Humanitarian Day to commemorate the humanitarian efforts of the founding father

+Irrespective of the moon sighting, the holiday will officially begin on April 8.
+As per the Islamic calendar, Ramadan lasts 29 or 30 days, depending on when the Moon is sighted.
+Eid Al Fitr is celebrated on the first of Shawwal, the month after Ramadan.

-As the holy month of Ramadan draws to a close, anticipation builds in the UAE as residents prepare for the joyous occasion of Eid Al Fitr.
+As the holy month of Ramadan draws to a close, anticipation builds in the UAE as residents prepare for the joyous occasion of Eid Al Fitr and the longest public holiday of the year.

 ALSO READ: